-Our exposure to market risk includes changes in interest rates for borrowings under our revolving credit agreement and our term loans.
+Our exposure to market risk includes changes in interest rates for borrowings under our credit agreement.
 These borrowings accrue interest at variable rates.
-Based upon our borrowings under these two facilities in 2006, a 1% increase in interest rates would have increased interest expense by approximately \$0.4 million and would have decreased our annual cash flow by a comparable amount.
+Based upon our borrowings under this facility in 2007, a 1% increase in interest rates would have increased interest expense by approximately \$0.2 million and would have decreased our annual cash flow by a comparable amount.

-Effective November 2005, an interest swap agreement came into effect that reduced our exposure associated with the market volatility of floating LIBOR interest rates.
+In November 2005, a three-year interest swap agreement came into effect that reduced our exposure associated with the market volatility of floating LIBOR interest rates.
 This agreement has a notional principal amount of \$15.0 million.
-This agreement is a hedge against a portion of our debt, which converts our interest at LIBOR plus a margin into a fixed LIBOR rate of 5.11%.
-At stated monthly intervals, the difference between the interest on the floating LIBOR-based debt and the interest calculated in the swap agreement are settled in cash.
-The estimated value of the swap at December 31, 2006 was a liability of less than \$0.1 million.
+This agreement is a hedge against a portion of our debt, which effectively converts our interest at LIBOR plus a margin into a fixed LIBOR rate of 5.11%.
+At stated monthly intervals, the difference between the interest on the floating LIBOR-based debt and the interest calculated in the swap agreement is settled in cash.
+The estimated value of the swap at December 31, 2007, was a liability of approximately \$0.1 million.